monkeypod-io/sdk-php/README.md

   * Update a donation
   * Delete a donation
 * Entity
-  * Find by email address
+  * Populate from webhook payload
 * Items
   * Retrieve item
   * Retrieve collection of items